Top 10 Bucket List Adventures in Australia

 Catch the waves at Bondi Beach

-Beer, barbecues and surfing, three staples of Australia, and all can be found right here on Bondi Beach.
+Beer, barbecues and surfing, three staples of any Australia tour, and all can be found right here on Bondi Beach.
 This is one of the most famous places in Australia to learn to surf, with plenty of accredited surf schools along the sea front suitable for all levels.
 It’s also a popular spot for early morning strolls across the sand, breakfasting at one of the numerous beachfront cafes, and indulging in cocktails as the sun goes down.
 The surrounding headlands are a walker’s paradise, and there’s a good chance of whale sightings from the clifftops.

 Bondi Beach in Australia